Balajibal/Simulation-and-Manual-PCB-Layout/README.md

 To create a schematic, simulate, and manually lay out the PCB for a simple circuit.

 ### PROBLEM STATEMENT

  Create a schematic for any simple circuit with a minimum of five components Simulate and verify the output using Proteus simulation software.
  Draw the layout for a single layer PCB of the given circuit using pencil/pen and paper.

 ### EQUIPMENTS REQUIRED

+ Proteas software

 ### STEPS

+1)using proteas software design the circuit diagram using appropriate components

+2)Run the simulation and check if the led glows

+3)Draw the manual PCB using the circuit diagram

 ### CIRCUIT DIAGRAM
 ![Screenshot (5)](https://user-images.githubusercontent.com/75234946/225827100-0fd28d14-77db-49f7-875b-ac7da59cbbe9.png)